 If you haven’t already done so, it’s time to start thinking about personal branding.
 It is one of the most significant tools that you will use in your career.

-How you present yourself—and how you’re perceived by others—is critically important to securing the kind of experiences you need to create the impact you really want.
-You want to be remembered, you want to stand out from the pack—and you want to make sure potential employers or customers can clearly see what makes you different, valuable, and, of course, completely awesome.
+The way you see yourself—and the way others perceive you—is key to accessing the opportunities you need to create the change you really want.
+You want to be remembered, you want to distinguish yourself from others—and you want employers or customers to easily see what makes you different, valuable, and above all else, great.

-Compelling and to the point, elevator pitches aim to pique someone’s interest and entice them to want to learn more about you.
-A good place to start is by writing your pitch in the format suggested in our Levo Profile: authentic, straightforward, cool, and super succinct (we’re talking around 160 characters).
+An elevator pitch is a short, compelling message that aims to pique someone’s interest and entice them to want to learn more about you.
+A good place to start is by writing your pitch in the format suggested in our Levo Profile: authentic, straightforward, cool, and super succinct (around 160 characters).

-Don’t think of your pitch as a place to simply list former job roles.
-Talk about the impact you want to make, and then describe how your professional accomplishments and your unique talents have moved you toward that goal.
-Need some examples?
-Check these:
+Instead of thinking about your pitch as a list of prior job roles, think about the impact you want to make.
+Describe how your professional accomplishments and talents have moved you towards that goal.
+For example:

-- In this princess planet, my mission is to help girls see themselves as heroes.
-For 3 years, I’ve drawn successful cartoons that realistically define “superwomen.”
+- On this princess planet, my purpose is to aid girls in seeing themselves as heroes.
+For the past 3 years, I have been drawings cartoons that really show what a “superwoman” looks like.

-Color is the very first thing that communicates your brand to your audience.
-Right off the bat, it sets the tone and the energy level.
-A personal brand represented by deep navy, white, and slate gray, for example, might be sophisticated, serious, and elegant; small pops of electric yellow next to tangerine and pink might convey someone who is bold and fun with a slight sense of humor.
+The initial thing that your brand’s color communicates to your audience is the tone and energy level.
+For example, a personal brand represented by navy blue, white, and light gray might come across as being sophisticated, serious, and elegant; whereas electric yellow next to tangerine and pink implies someone who is daring and fun with a little sense of humor.

 - Classic & Preppy: Navy and slate gray with coral accents

 - Modern & Sophisticated: Smokey gray and rose with coffee accents